blazium-engine/blazium-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 is 30 units.

 .. note:: Although the maths is explained here, you do not have to worry about the
           details, as this step will be performed for you.
-Under the hood, Godot may use more complex forms of interpolation, but linear interpolation is the easiest in terms of explanation.
+Under the hood, Blazium may use more complex forms of interpolation, but linear interpolation is the easiest in terms of explanation.